VW closes in on trucks alliance after MAN deal approved

 Under the deal, Volkswagen (VW), which already owns 75.03 percent of MAN, will offer 80.89 euros per share for the MAN stock it does not already own - as previously announced.

-A three-way link up would leapfrog Daimler (DAIGn.DE) and Volvo (VOLVb.ST) to become Europe's biggest manufacturer of heavy trucks.
+A three-way link up would leapfrog Daimler and Volvo to become Europe's biggest manufacturer of heavy trucks.

 The move is part of a drive by VW to consolidate a global empire that includes everything from motorcycles to supercars and heavy-duty trucks.
 It already has a domination and profit and loss transfer agreement with Audi, its luxury-car division.